Does Adding Epsom Salts To Your Bath Ease Muscle Pain?

 "Botox only treats the symptoms"

-$700 and has to be repeated every 3 months.
+The cost of this treatment is around $700 and has to be repeated every 3 months.
 Now that is an expensive way to find temporary pain relief.

-I encourage you to purchase my book called Stop Headaches Naturally.
+If you suffer from migraines and chronic headaches and are considering using Botox, I encourage you to purchase my book called Stop Headaches Naturally.
 It only costs $27… a drop in ocean compared to the ongoing costs of Botox.

 You will learn not only how to find pain relief but more importantly how to treat the cause of your pain and stop your headaches from returning.